-In addition to their formal training, as set out above, their knowledge and skills should be updated, (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up with any developments relevant to their role.
+In addition to their formal training, as set out above, their knowledge and skills should be updated, (for example via ebulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually, to keep up with any developments relevant to their role.

-The Designated and Deputy Designated Safeguarding Leads will ensure all staff receive appropriate Safeguarding training.
+The Designated and Deputy Designated Safeguarding Leads will ensure all staff and all members of the governing body have undertaken appropriate Safeguarding training.

-All staff will be expected to undergo endorsed Basic Awareness in Safeguarding training within the first term of their employment/placement, which will be refreshed on a regular basis (at least every 3 years), to enable them to understand and fulfil their safeguarding responsibilities effectively:
+All staff and governors will be expected to undergo endorsed Basic Awareness in Safeguarding training within the first term of their employment/placement/postion, which will be refreshed on a regular basis (at least every 3 years), to enable them to understand and fulfil their safeguarding responsibilities effectively:

-In addition all staff members should receive regular safeguarding and child protection updates including online safety (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition, all staff members should receive regular safeguarding and child protection updates including online safety (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.